lxg/l10n/README.md

 Under the hood, the library uses the [Gettext .po files](https://en.wikipedia.org/wiki/Gettext) as an intermediate format which you or your translators can edit.
 From those human-readable .po files, the actual size-optimised dictionaries are generated.

-- Super small footprint: only 1.3 kB compressed/minified
+- Super small footprint: only 660 bytes (yes, bytes!) minified, ~370 bytes compressed on the wire
 - Support for on-the-fly locale switching
 - Great pluralisation support, in almost all languages worldwide.
 - Support for message contexts (e.g. “amount” has different meanings, which translate to different words in other languages)